 The Future of Learning Experience

-Accelerating technology change is affecting all industries – the way we adapt to that change is fundamental to a successful future.
+Accelerating technology change is affecting every part of our society – from the way we communicate and collaborate, to the work we do, the skills we need, and the way we learn those skills.
 Learning is the key – for employees adapting to new ways of working, and to educators preparing students for an uncertain future.

 The Future of Learning is an experience designed to: